-On August 25, 2008, the Company and two ratings agencies were named as defendants in a purported class action related to securities issued by a structured investment vehicle called Cheyne Finance (the
+On August 25, 2008, the Company and two ratings agencies were named as defendants in a purported class action related to securities issued by a structured investment vehicle called Cheyne Finance (the "Cheyne SIV").

-"Cheyne SIV").
 The case is styled Abu Dhabi Commercial Bank, et al. v.
 Morgan Stanley & Co.
 Inc., et al. and is pending in the Southern District of New York ("SDNY").
 The complaint alleges, among other things, that the ratings assigned to the securities issued by the Cheyne SIV were false and misleading because the ratings did not accurately reflect the risks associated with the subprime residential mortgage backed securities held by the Cheyne SIV.
 On September 2, 2009, the court dismissed all of the claims against the Company except for plaintiffs' claims for common law fraud.
 On June 15, 2010, the court denied plaintiffs' motion for class certification.
 On July 20, 2010, the court granted plaintiffs leave to replead their aiding and abetting common law fraud claims against the Company, and those claims were added in an amended complaint filed on August 5, 2010.
 On December 27, 2011, the court permitted plaintiffs to reinstate their causes of action for negligent misrepresentation and breach of fiduciary duty against the Company.
 The Company moved to dismiss these claims on January 10, 2012.
 On January 5, 2012, the court permitted plaintiffs to amend their complaint and assert a negligence claim against the Company.
 The amended complaint was filed on January 9, 2012 and the Company moved to dismiss the negligence claim on January 17, 2012.
-On January 23, 2012, the Company moved for summary judgment with respect to the fraud and aiding and abetting fraud claims.
+On January 23, 2012, the Company moved for summary judgment with respect to the fraud and aiding and abetting fraud claims, which motion is now pending.
+On May 4, 2012, the court granted the Company's motion to dismiss claims against the Company for breach of fiduciary duty and negligence, and denied the Company's motion to dismiss claims against the Company for negligent misrepresentation.
 There are 15 plaintiffs in this action asserting claims related to approximately \$983 million of securities issued by the Cheyne SIV.
-Plaintiffs have not alleged the amount of their alleged investments and are seeking, among other things, unspecified compensatory and punitive damages.
-Based on currently available information, the Company believes that the defendants could incur a loss up to the amount of plaintiffs' claimed compensatory damages, once specified, related to their alleged purchase of approximately \$983 million of securities issued by the Cheyne SIV plus pre- and post-judgment interest, fees and costs.
+On July 2, 2012, the plaintiffs filed supplemental disclosures with the Court alleging that they are seeking approximately \$811 million in compensatory damages.
+Plaintiffs are also seeking punitive damages.
+Based on currently available information, the Company believes that the defendants could incur a loss up to approximately \$811 million, plus pre- and post-judgment interest, fees and costs.